-The airport is centrally placed in Malaga.
-Public transport takes around 15 minutes and a bus fare will cost around 1.30 to 3 euro, and you can purchase a rechargeable multi trip card from Estancos.
-The train fare will cost around 1.75 euro.
-Taxis are faster but more expressive, costing around 20 euro.
-Fares will be higher on weekends and holidays, as well as after 10 at night.
-All major sights of the city are accessible by foot.
-On average a hotel in the city will cost you around 50 euros per night, while budget accommodation can range from 10 euro upward.
+All major sights in the city of Malaga are accessible by foot.
+On average a hotel in the city will cost you around 50 euros per night, while budget accommodation can range from 15 euro upward.
 It is also important to note that alcohol and driving laws in Spain are stricter than in the UK, with 0.05% (0,25 mg/l) the legal limit, so make sure to arrange transport if you plan to enjoy a night on the town.